drand/website/docs/README.md

 Help the internet by generating truely random numbers with drand.
 [Manage a node →](/operate)

-The Drand project is maintained by contributors from many different fields, companies, and research labs.
+The drand project is maintained by contributors from many different fields, companies, and research labs.
 If you'd like to contribute code, submit issues, improve documentation, or get the word out, [find out how to get involved with the project →](/about)